Skip to main content

 Examples of inclusive modifications include: Shortened paper lengths, alternative assessments, and abbreviated reading assignments.

-• Are these separate programs run by outside organizations?
+• Is inclusive higher education run by outside organizations?

-No. The programs are pathways established by the college as part of the college’s system to support students with intellectual disabilities.
+No. Colleges establish inclusive higher education as part of the campus’s system to support students with intellectual disability.
 Students receive support from the inclusive offices on campus just as other students receive support from other student support offices (i.e. counseling, international affairs, diversity offices).

 • Does a program go through an accreditation process?

 Think College, the National Coordinating Center for inclusive higher education, recently released accreditation standards.
-Each school in Colorado offering inclusive higher education will be working to comply with the standards.
-In addition, Comprehensive Transition Program status is a federal designation first outlined in the 2008 Higher Education Opportunity Act.
-Programs at ACC, UCCS, UNC, and Regis have received CTP approval.
-Additionally, all four schools have approved a Comprehensive Higher Education Certificate to be awarded to students upon completion of the pathways.
+OIS at UCCS was the second IHE in the nation to go through this process and become an accredited program!
+Each school in Colorado offering inclusive higher education will be working to comply with the standards moving forward.
+In addition, Comprehensive Transition and Postesecondary (CTP) Program status is a federal designation first outlined in the 2008 Higher Education Opportunity Act.
+IHEs at ACC, Regis, UCCS, and UNC have received CTP approval; CSU, LCC, MSU Denver, and PPSC in the process of gaining this status.

 • How many students are enrolled in inclusive higher education programs in Colorado?

-Enrollment in inclusive higher education pathways continues to grow in Colorado.
-In the first school year (2016-17) of inclusive programming, 19 students were enrolled between three schools.
-Now, enrollment in each program each year fluctuates between 15-25 students, putting statewide enrollment at about 80 students annually.
+Enrollment in inclusive higher education continues to grow in Colorado.
+In the first school year (2016-17) of inclusive services, 19 students were enrolled between three schools.
+Now, enrollment in each IHE fluctuates between 15-25 students each year, putting statewide enrollment at about 100 students annually.

 MENU CLOSE